RohitKumar1608/AI_ML/UT_Certificate/Python/Statistics/Readme.md

 **MODE**

 A mode is the most frequent value or item of the data set.
 A data set can generally have one or more than one mode value.
 If the data set has one mode then it is called **“Uni-modal”**.
 Similarly, If the data set contains 2 modes then it is called **“Bimodal”** and if the data set contains 3 modes then it is known as **“Trimodal”**.
 If the data set consists of more than one mode then it is known as **“multi-modal”(can be bimodal or trimodal)**.
 There is no mode for a data set if every number appears only once.

+Example: Find the mode of the given data set 1, 2, 2, 2, 3, 3, 4, 5.

+Solution:

+Given set is {1, 2, 2, 2, 3, 3, 4, 5}

+As the above data set is arranged in ascending order.

+By observing the above data set we can say that,

+Mode = 2

+As, it has highest frequency (3)